-A lighter, more refreshing version of the famous Turmeric Milk.
+A lighter, more refreshing tea version of the famous Turmeric Milk.

-- Dandy Blend– a old classic herbal blend made with dandelion.
+- Dandy Blend– an old classic herbal blend made with dandelion.
 You’re not only getting the flavor but dandelion has been used for detoxing the liver

 - Matcha green tea- check here for my favorites

-- In a very small bowl, mix 2.5 tablespoons ground turmeric, 1.5 tablespoons ground cinnamon, 4 tablespoons loose lemongrass tea, and 20 peppercorns.
+- In a very small bowl, mix 2.5 tablespoons ground turmeric, 1.5 tablespoons ground cinnamon, 4 tablespoons loose lemongrass tea, and 20 peppercorns along with ground black pepper.
 Stir to combine.

 - Place 1 tablespoon of the mixture in a tea satchel.